ponylang/pony-tutorial/docs/appendices/serialisation.md

 Custom deserialisation is handled by a `fun ref _deserialise(bytes: Pointer[U8] tag)` method.
 This method receives a pointer to the character array that stores the serialised representation of the object (or objects) that the `Pointer` fields should point to.
 The programmer must copy out any bytes that will be used by the deserialised object.

-The custom deserialization method is expected to modify the values of the objects `Pointer` fields, so the fields must be declared `var` so that they can be modified.
+The custom deserialisation method is expected to modify the values of the objects `Pointer` fields, so the fields must be declared `var` so that they can be modified.

 ### Considerations